sifophp/sifoweb/docs/download.md

 Clone/fork/download from github
 -------------------------------
-If you want to contribute back, be updated, or just like the github buzzword clone  [SIFO at Github] [GH]
+`RECOMMENDED` either if you want to contribute back or not, here is the latest version of the framework, see [SIFO at Github] [GH]

 	# Clone the SIFO project into a folder called "sifo":
 	git clone git://github.com/alombarte/SIFO.git sifo